SUNET/web-logui/README.md

 ---
 In order to start logging to Elasticsearch, please see our [Remote logging to Elasticsearch](https://support.halon.io/hc/en-us/articles/115005513365) article.

-The implementation code is available in our [code repository](https://github.com/halon/hsl-examples/tree/master/logging/elasticsearch).

 Halon remote logging to Logstash
 ---